amy-tabb/Plantae-seminar-Nov2018/README.md

 Author: Amy Tabb.
 Questions/comments/problems: amy.tabb@ars.usda.gov

 A repository with notes from the seminar given on 28 November 2018.
 Slides to be posted here in a few days after the seminar.
+This repository will be updated over time, so suggest you check back at the source if there is an issue.

 Tabb and Medeiros citation is: